Maximizing Efficiency With Kanban Boards

 • Review metrics weekly and adjust limits.

-• Add classes of service to prioritize certain work.
+• Add classes of service to prioritize specific work.

 • Automate card movement where possible.